Exner7/Ergasia_1_E14166_Sviridov_Alexander/README.md

             ![](images/testing7e.png)

-            Indeed if we search for the student in mongo shell he is no longer present.
+            Indeed, if we search for the student in mongo shell, the student is no longer present.

             ![](images/testing7f.png)